Financial Aid FAQ

 Q. How do I apply for TLU scholarships and grants?

 Incoming freshmen and transfer students are automatically awarded any academic TLU scholarships or grants for which they qualify.
 Both incoming and current students may qualify for performance or participation awards.
-Click one of the following links for more information on TLU scholarships and grants (hyperlink to scholarships page).
+Click here for more information on TLU scholarships and grants.

-Q. Do I need to reapply for financial aid annually?
+Q. Do I need to reapply for financial aid every year?

 Yes.
-In order to receive a financial aid package, students will need to reapply by filing the Free Application for Federal Student Aid (FAFSA) each year.
-Students may file the FAFSA starting January 1.
+In order to receive a financial aid package, students will need to reapply each year by filing the Free Application for Federal Student Aid (FAFSA).
+Students may file the FAFSA starting October 1.

 Q. Why should I file the FAFSA as soon as possible?

-Some financial aid sources are limited and are awarded until funds are depleted.
-The sooner you file the FAFSA, the better your chances of being considered for these types of financial aid funds.
+Some financial aid sources are limited and are awarded on a first-come, first-served basis until funds are depleted.
+The earlier you file the FAFSA, the better your chances of being considered for these types of financial aid funds.

 Q. I have been selected for verification.
 What does that mean?

 The U.S. Department of Education randomly chooses 30 percent of all FAFSA applications for verification.
-In the verification process, your school will be comparing information from your application with signed copies of your and/or your parent(s)' current federal tax forms, W-2 forms or other financial documents.
+During the verification process, your school will be comparing information from your application with signed copies of your and/or your parent(s)' current federal tax forms, W-2 forms and/or other financial documents.
 Federal regulations require that you complete the verification process before you can receive financial aid.

 Q. I don't feel it is the school's right to request my U.S. tax forms.
 What happens if I don't submit them?

-Income tax returns are held in the strictest confidence by financial aid officers.
-If you fail to comply with a request for U.S. tax forms, the school will probably discontinue processing your application for aid.
+Income tax returns are held in the strictest confidence by the Office of Student Financial Services.
+If you fail to comply with a request for U.S. tax forms, the school will most likely discontinue processing your application for aid.

 Q. My financial aid award is not the same as last year.
 What happened?

-Since financial assistance is re-evaluated every year.
+Financial aid eligibility is re-evaluated every year.
 Any changes in income and/or the number of family members in the household reported on the FAFSA will come into consideration when a student is awarded.
-The availability of funds is also different from year to year.
+The availability of funds also varies from year to year.
 We highly recommend completing your FAFSA as early as possible to help secure your award.

 Students with academic awards should also keep in mind that certain GPA criteria must be met in order to renew those awards.
 If these requirements are not met, student aid may be reduced by the amount of the academic award.
-Click here to review GPA requirements.
+Click here to review GPA requirements for TLU Scholarships.

-Q. I have two children going to the same college.
-Must I fill out the FAFSA twice?
+Q. I have two children attending the same college.
+Am I required to fill out the FAFSA twice?

 Yes.
 While the parent information will be the same, the student information for each applicant will be different.
-The college must have a complete record for each student applicant.
+The college must have a complete record for each student.

-Methods of disbursing financial aid funds vary from campus to campus, but funds are generally paid to students at the start of an academic term or credited to the student's bill.
-Most aid is now sent to schools electronically.
-At TLU, any financial aid, including loans, will be credited to your billing statement each semester.
+Methods of disbursing financial aid funds vary from campus to campus; however, most financial aid funds are now sent to schools electronically.
+At TLU, any financial aid, including loans, will be credited to the student's billing statement each semester.

 Q. Is there any special consideration if I have brothers and sisters continuing their education beyond high school?